fpereiro/gotoB/readme.md

 }
 ```

-While gotoв itself works in Internet Explorer 8 and below (barely), it doesn't fix all its broken edges.
+While gotoв itself (barely) works in Internet Explorer 8 and below, it doesn't come close to fixing all its broken edges.
 You'll have to do significant work to make your app work in those browsers.
 [This appendix](#lessons-from-the-quest-for-ie6-compatibility) might be of help.

 ## Internals

+Most of gotoв's functions are pretty transparent and have already been described in extensive detail. gotoв does rely heavily on the event system, but that's described in detail in [recalc's readme](https://github.com/fpereiro/recalc).
+The intrincate parts of gotoв are those that have to do with the reactive views created by `B.view` - that's what we'll cover in this section.

+Reactive views are implemented as responders.
+There's a 1:1:1 relationship between a vfun, a DOM element and a responder with verb `change`.
+In effect, the vfun is called by the rfun of the view's respective responder.

 TODO

 negative priority descending to redraw outermost first. more efficient, more intuitive. when one is redrawn, its priority stays the same; nested are deleted and recreated, with priority downgraded.

-negative priority to do all the changes first, then redraw.
-More fine-grained control, without an externally imposed cycle.

 userland scheduler: events with priorities!

-Everything sync.

-Can write reactive view within an opaque?
-You could.
-It wouldn't dangle, but if you touch it directly, it would blow up.

-### General architecture
+first time flow with mount

+second time and onwards with redraw

+Common parts:
+- Unless `B.prod` is set to `true`, the output of a vfun is validated.
+- Nestedness: internal calls to `B.view` happen while the outermost call happens; it's all sync.
+The counter advances.
+- `B.view` determines which reactive views (if any) are children of a view.
+Children's `parent` keys are set.
+The `children` are stored inside the responder.
+Priorities are decreased.
+This can happen n times for n nested views.
+The math will add up.
+- The `elem` (lith) is also stored in the responder to have it somewhere.

+returns lith, either mounted (generated & placed) or given to B.redraw.

+B.redraw:
+- Redraws block the app.
+So they have to be fast.
+- queue
+   If a previous redraw renders a queued redraw unnecessary (because it eliminated the corresponding DOM element), gotoв will ignore that element.
+- prediff: flatten, reference nested (they could've changed) and perform some expansions.
+- diff
+- either trample (by giving up: remove, generate & place) or applyDiff

+applyDiff: two passes, one to map diff elements to DOM, another one to apply changes.
+Ops are keep, add, rem. keep requires place. add requires make (or recycle) and place. rem can be recycled.

+deterministic diff, deterministic id assignation.

+### Comparison to other libraries

 TODO

-- comparison to other libraries:
 - no compilation
 - all global
+- sync redraws
 - no automatic lifecycle of responders
 - no components and no classes; instead, namespace in events/responders & store
 - very see through, DOM & global object
 - self-contained

-- debugging: `node build dev`
-Change event
-Elem stashing things and redraw, use shallow of the stashed only
-Flatten and reference
-Diff
-Apply diff but give up

-deterministic diff, deterministic id assignation.

 ## Annotated source code